elastic/terraform-elastic-esf/README.md

 ## Inputs configuration

+> Note: Read [Create and upload config.yaml to S3 bucket](https://www.elastic.co/guide/en/esf/current/aws-deploy-elastic-serverless-forwarder.html#sample-s3-config-file) if you need more details on how the inputs should be configured.

+> Note: Read [Fields](https://www.elastic.co/guide/en/esf/current/aws-deploy-elastic-serverless-forwarder.html#s3-config-file-fields) to know which values are expected for each field input.

+> Warning: If you use `s3-sqs` input type, you also need to configure `s3-buckets` variable.

 When applying these configuration files, a `config.yaml` file will always be uploaded to an S3 bucket.
 This S3 bucket will be the one specified in `config-file-bucket`, or, if the value is left empty, a new S3 bucket will be created.

 Following this, we will create the content for the `config.yaml` file.
 This file will be built based on:
 - Variable `inputs`.
 This variable is not required.
 - Local configuration file found in `config-file-local-path`.
 This variable is also not required.

-> Note: Read [Create and upload config.yaml to S3 bucket](https://www.elastic.co/guide/en/esf/current/aws-deploy-elastic-serverless-forwarder.html#sample-s3-config-file) if you need more details on how the inputs should be configured.

 If both variables are provided, both will be considered.
 Otherwise, just the one that was given.
 If none are provided, the `config.yaml` file will be: